tracingsummit/tracingsummit.github.io/index.md

 Talk recordings for the 2023 Tracing Summit are now available on the [DiaMon Workgroup Youtube channel](https://www.youtube.com/playlist?list=PLuo4E47p5_7Z_hu6HhfjxfhlscdMZZ7Un)!

+You will find there the [Tracing Summit Introduction](https://youtu.be/NHImUzUQv94), summary for the unconferences of [day 1](https://youtu.be/qryiKWkVzLk) and [day 2](https://youtu.be/eYhgSl7RHF4) while individual talks are listed below.

 ## Details

 * Event dates: Sunday, September 17th - Monday, September 18th